 Employers found to have violated the IEPA’s reporting and certification requirements can face fines of up to $10,000.
 It is unclear however whether this will be a single fine for all violations or whether each violation is subject to its own fine of up to $10,000.

 Super Lawyers named Illinois business and employment law trial attorney Peter Lubin a Super Lawyer and Illinois employment and wage and hour law attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over three decades of experience litigating complex wage law, overtime, discrimination, employment law, class action, and collective action cases and various other types of business and commercial litigation disputes.
 Our Wheaton and Plainfield business dispute lawyers handle emergency business lawsuits involving TROS, covenant not to compete, non-solicitation, restrictive covenant and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling (630) 333-0333.
 You can also contact us online here.